WE OFFER FULL SERVICE & DO-IT-YOURSELF

 - Since you're working towards a higher credit score, continue making your regular monthly payments until your credit repair process has been completed

-- Contact each of your lenders if one of these situations applies to you
+- Contact each of your lenders if any of these situations apply to you

 - The accounts that are included in your Credit Audit & Analysis Report are the "baseline" for comparison purposes